 - Aggregate when possible – we will cover aggregations in more depth in one of the next articles.
 Keep in mind that aggregations reduce the table “height”, so VertiPaq will have to scan a lower amount of data

-- Use proper data types – if your users don’t need to analyze data on the hour, minute, or second level of granularity (and probably in 99% of cases they don’t), there is no need to use Date/Time data type.
+- Use proper data types – if your users don’t need to analyze data on the hour, minute, or the second level of granularity (and probably in 99% of cases they don’t), there is no need to use Date/Time data type.
 The plain Date data type will be completely fine

 - Avoid DAX calculated columns – to put it simple, these columns are not being optimally compressed.
 Whenever possible, apply calculations on the data source, or eventually in Power Query